 The proposed site has a number of RU sight lights that cross the site.
-The lowest of these is the sight line between ASMGCS RU(5) - RSM(1) having a height that crosses the sight between 16.36m AHD and 31.02m AHD.
-The Project structure are location on the western side of the site, therefore the development will not impact or interfere with the A-SMGCS.
+The lowest of these is the sight line between ASMGCS RU(20) - REFTRAN 2 having a vertical offset of 1.53m and horizontal offset of 4.77m.